browserengineering/book/book/browsersandweb.md

 Explaining the black box
 ========================

 As you may already know from making websites, the core implementation components of the web are approachable enough - an HTML & CSS-based documen model, HTTP, links, and JavaScript.
 Most people can learn easily enough how to make simple HTML pages; programming abilities are not required.
 But how doe the browser actually do its job of rendering that HTML?
-Not many people wh don’t work on browsers actually know in much detail, even trained softwar developers[^4].
+Not many people wh don’t work on browsers actually know in much detail, even trained softwar developers[^developer-not-engineer].
 Most of us developers treat the browser as a black box, one that is either magical or frustrating (depending on whether it is workin correctly or not!).
 After all, HTML & CSS _are_ black boxes, or more precisel declarative APIs - one specifies _what_ outcome is desired, as opposed to _how_ to achieve that outcome.
 It’s the _browser itself_ that is responsible for figuring out the how.

 Not only cannot website developers say how exactly the pixels on the screen are generated, in most cases there _is no feasible way_ for developers to draw their website’s pixels “on their own”.
-In that sense, they also lose control and some amount of agency - when those pixels are wrong, they cannot directly fix them.[^5] However, this loss of control comes with powerful upsides, such as: it’s much easier to make and deploy content on the web without having to implement many of the details, that content is instantly (magically!) available on every computing device in existence, and the content is likely to be accessible in the future, avoiding the inevitable obsolescence of most software.
+In that sense, they also lose control and some amount of agency - when those pixels are wrong, they cannot directly fix them.[^loss-of-control] However, this loss of control comes with powerful upsides, such as: it’s much easier to make and deploy content on the web without having to implement many of the details, that content is instantly (magically!) available on every computing device in existence, and the content is likely to be accessible in the future, avoiding the inevitable obsolescence of most software.

+[^developer-not-engineer]: I usually prefer the word “engineer”, but on the web it’s much more common to use the word “developer”, or more specifically “web developer”, so I’ll use that term in this book.
+An additional advantage of using “developer” is that it’s not necessary to be a trained software engineer or computer scientist to build websites; on the contrary, one goal of the web has always been  to make its use accessible to all people, not just experts.
+In fact many websites are in large part built by those trained in other disciplines;
+“web developer” is more inclusive of these additional, critical roles.

+[^loss-of-control]: Loss of control not necessarily specific to the web - much of computing these days involves relying on mountains of other peoples’ code.

 This “what, not how” aspect of the web has multiple aspects, including [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control),